Digital Version

 -

-Secure scanning: Set up direct scan-to-DMS workflows to avoid misrouted emails
+Secure scanning: Set up direct scan-to-DMS workflows to avoid misrouted emails or documents landing with people who shouldn’t see them.

 -

-Print tracking: Monitor usage to flag any unusual activity and reduce unnecessary printing
+Print tracking: Monitor usage to flag any unusual activity and reduce unnecessary printing.

 With these protections in place, your firm can protect client confidentiality and operate more securely.